AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 5 of 6).md

 <br/><br/>

 Congratulations!
 You have completed Part 5 of this workshop.
 We have learned how to use the Azure OpenAI Assistant API for data pre-processing, and have used fine-tuned models to generate better recipe outputs.
-We will continue with Part 6 of the workshop and learn how we can use the new GPT-4o model to generate a list of ingredients from images.
+We will continue with [Part 6][A-Hands-on-Exploration-of-the-Azure-OpenAI-APIs-part-6] of the workshop and learn how we can use the new GPT-4o model to generate a list of ingredients from images.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>